markusmoenig/Eldiron/Readme.md

 You can support the Eldiron project by becoming a [Patreon](https://patreon.com/eldiron) or a [GitHub Sponsor](https://github.com/sponsors/markusmoenig).

-I am working nearly full-time on Eldiron.
-A donation helps covering some costs, also for servers and databases.

 ## Building Eldiron Locally

 First, create the directory `embedded` in the `core_embed_binaries` directory: